Christmas Celebrations in a Thai School

 Everything I had witnessed during the build-up to the Christmas celebration led me to notice the dedication of the participating students.

-When they have a responsibility assigned to them, like a role in a dance or a play, or a cultural performance, they practice and practice until they can not practice anymore.
+When they have a responsibility assigned to them, like a role in a dance, a play, or a cultural performance, they practice and practice until they can not practice anymore.

-I witnessed two students that would practice and practice.
-These two students, boys, and girls, were selected for a unique Thai Cultural and traditional event.
+I witnessed two students who would practice and practice.
+These two students, boys and girls, were selected for a unique Thai cultural and traditional event.

 For this event, they were required to practice bowing.
-They would get on their knees, with their heads bowed, and crawl towards a teacher rehearsing with them.
+They would kneel, with their heads bowed, and crawl towards a teacher rehearsing.
 Both the boy and the girl had to be entirely in synch.

 They would practice doing that for an hour every day without complaint!

-The fact that the students performing would be that dedicated to their duty and practice like that; was awe-inspiring!
+The fact that the students performing would be dedicated to their duty and practice like that was awe-inspiring!

 During my cultural training with Matthew at Kids English Thailand, I learned how much regard Thai people place on the idea of 'face' and 'saving face.'